ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-standalone-vsi.md

     `terraform plan --out plan1`

     You are asked to enter the IBM Cloud API key and the SAP ASE Sybase main password.
-    The SAP ASE Sybase main password should contain at least one digit (0-9), one lowercase letter (a-z), and one uppercase letter (A-Z).
-It can only contain the following characters: a-z, A-Z, 0-9, !, @, #, $, _.
+    The SAP ASE Sybase main password must contain at least one digit (0-9), one lowercase letter (a-z), and one uppercase letter (A-Z).
+It can contain the following characters only: a-z, A-Z, 0-9, !, @, #, $, _.
 It must not start with a digit or an underscore ( _ ).

 6. Verify that the plan shows all of the resources that you want to create and that the names and values are correct.
 If the plan needs to be adjusted, edit the input.auto.tfvars file to correct resources and run `terraform plan --out plan1` again.

 7. Deploy the SAP solution.
     `terraform apply "plan1"`

-## Deploying SAP ASE Sybase database on single VSI by using the Schematics user interface
+## Deploying SAP ASE Sybase database on a single VSI by using the Schematics user interface
 {: #automate-ase-sybase-standalone-vsi-ui}
 {: ui}

-Follow the steps to deploy the SAP ASE Sybase database on single VSI in your existing VPC by using the Schematics User Interface.
+Follow the steps to deploy the SAP ASE Sybase database on a single VSI in your existing VPC by using the Schematics User Interface.
 The scripts can take 1 - 2 hours to complete.

 1. From the {{site.data.keyword.cloud_notm}} menu, select [Schematics](https://cloud.ibm.com/schematics/overview).
 2. Click **Create workspace**.